Some of you guys have asked what foods I can or can’t eat.

 - Eggs (whites and yolks)

-- Dairy of all kinds (except ghee) (Wanting to try sheep and possibly camel dairy soon)
+- Cow, Goat, and Sheep Dairy (except grass-fed ghee) (Wanting to try camel dairy soon)

 - Anything containing gluten